eryko2002/Guide-In-Place-Major-Version-Upgrade-Backup-of-PostgreSQL-on-GCP/GCP_CloudSQL_PostgreSQL_Upgrade_Backup_Procedure_Instruction.md

 - If there are no warnings in the output, you can proceed with the upgrade.

 **5**: Verify Permissions for Extension Management
-- Only users with the cloudsqlsuperuser role (such as the default postgres user) can manage extensions.
+- Only users with the cloudsqlsuperuser role can manage extensions.
 Ensure you are using a user with these permissions to manage extensions as needed.

 ### 3. Note upgrade limitations